 Surely, by reading this article, you can get everything you need to know about Japanese money.
 Whenever you travel in Japan, you will need this information.

 What’s more?
-Here in our media, we have summarized a lot of useful information for you to learn the Japanese language and culture.
-After you finish reading this article, please take a glance as well at the other informative articles, here.
-Kindly leave your comments in the section below for our improvement.
-Thank you so much!
+Here in our media, we have collected a lot of useful information for you to learn the Japanese language and culture.
+After you finish reading this article, please also take a look at the other informative articles here as well.
+Please leave your comments in the section below for our improvement.
+Thank you very much!
 Happy reading!
-Hope this article would be beneficial for you!
+We hope you find this article useful!

-In the first place, please remember that the official Japanese currency is Yen.
-The phrase, Yen comes from the Japanese Character (Kanji) 円 (えん, en) that has a literal meaning round.
-Please see the detailed information on the Japanese currency below.
+First of all, please remember that the official currency of Japan is the Yen.
+The term yen comes from the Japanese character (kanji) 円 (えん, en), which literally means round.
+Please see below for more information about the Japanese currency.

 - In Japanese: 円 (en)

-For your information, the Japanese currency is the top third-most traded currency in the foreign exchange market.
+For your information, the Japanese currency is the third most traded currency in the Forex market.
 Where the 1st and 2nd places are the United States Dollar (US$) and the Euro (€).

-After knowing the Japanese Currency, in this section, you need to know what is money in Japanese.
-Do you how to call “money” in Japanese?
-I am going to explain it to you.
-Japanese surely would say money as “Okane” or “Kane” in the daily conversation.
-The Kanji of money in Japanese is as follows:
+Now that you know the Japanese currency, in this section you will learn what money is in Japanese.
+Do you know how to say “money” in Japanese?
+I will explain it to you.
+Japanese people would certainly say money as “Okane” or “Kane” in everyday conversation.
+The kanji for money in Japanese is as follows: